quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/configuring-ssr.md

     manualPostHydrationTrigger: false,

     prodPort: 3000, // The default port that the production server should use
-                    // (gets superseded if process.env.PORT is specified at runtime)
+                    // (gets superseded if process∙env∙PORT is specified at runtime)

     middlewares: [
       'render' // keep this as last one